wrmacdonald/docker-kubernetes-series/README.md

 In Section 3, we will make our application scalable by deploying it to Kubernetes.

-This introduction only assumes familiarity with Python, although it would also help to have a basic understanding of MLFlow to gain a deeper insight into why we might need containerization.
+This introduction only assumes familiarity with Python, although it would also help to have a basic understanding at least one Python web framework.
+In this tutorial we utilize [FastAPI](https://fastapi.tiangolo.com/).

 # Installing Docker Desktop